 Organization of This Document

-The following articles describe key aspects of Safari's HTML support:
+The following articles describe key aspects of Safari HTML support:

-There are a variety of other resources for Safari web content developers in the ADC Reference Library.
+You'll find a variety of other resources for Safari web content developers in the Safari Developer Library.

 If you are creating web content for Safari platforms, then you should read:

-Safari Web Content Guide describes how to create content that is compatible with, optimized for, and customized for Safari on any platform.
+Safari Web Content Guide, which describes how to create content that is compatible with, optimized for, and customized for Safari on any platform.

 If you are designing web content for Safari on iOS, then you should also read:

-iOS Human Interface Guidelines provides user interface guidelines for designing webpages and web applications for Safari on iOS.
+iOS Human Interface Guidelines, which provides user interface guidelines for designing webpages and web applications for Safari on iOS.

-Apple URL Scheme Reference describes how to use the Phone, Mail, Text, YouTube, iTunes, and Maps applications from your webpages.
+Apple URL Scheme Reference, which describes how to use the Phone, Mail, Text, YouTube, iTunes, and Maps applications from your webpages.

 If you want to learn more about visual effects, then you should read:

-Safari HTML5 Audio and Video Guide describes how to use the HTML5 audio and video elements.
+Safari HTML5 Audio and Video Guide, which describes how to use the HTML5 audio and video elements.

-If you want to learn more about what Cascading Style Sheets (CSS) properties are supported in Safari, then read:
+If you want to learn more about which Cascading Style Sheets (CSS) properties are supported in Safari, then read:

-Safari CSS Reference describes the CSS properties supported by Safari and WebKit applications.
+Safari CSS Reference, which describes the CSS properties supported by Safari and WebKit applications.

 If you are developing web content for Safari on the desktop and iOS, then you should read:

-Safari Developer Tools Guide describes how to use the Debug menu in Safari.
+Safari Web Inspector Guide, which describes how to use the Debug menu in Safari.

-Dashcode User Guide describes how to use Dashcode to create web applications.
+Dashcode User Guide, which describes how to use Dashcode to create web applications.